 How do I join?

-Click HERE to fill out our online membership application and then join us on August 10th for our Annual Recruitment at the Corpus Christi Church, Event and Meeting Facility, 307 Beach Drive, Destin, FL 32541.
+Click HERE to fill out our online membership application and then join us in August (date and time TBD) for our Annual Recruitment at the Corpus Christi Church, Event and Meeting Facility, 307 Beach Drive, Destin, FL 32541 (Location subject to change)

 What are the benefits of membership?